Who can apply to the

 address that fact in my application?

-All selected Scholars will be funded at the same
+All selected Scholars receive the same stipend, regardless of circumstances.

 not specify in your application the way in which you

 intend to use the $3,500 stipend.
 Your proposal

 for me.
 I'd make more money if I lived at home and